nodejs/node/doc/api/fs.md

   * `encoding` {string|null} **Default:** `null`
   * `flag` {string} See [support of file system `flags`][]. **Default:** `'r'`.
   * `signal` {AbortSignal} allows aborting an in-progress readFile
-* Returns: {Promise}

-Asynchronously reads the entire contents of a file.

-The `Promise` is fulfilled with the contents of the file.
+* Returns: {Promise} Fulfills with the contents of the file.
 If no encoding is specified (using `options.encoding`), the data is returned as a `Buffer` object.
 Otherwise, the data will be a string.

+Asynchronously reads the entire contents of a file.

 If `options` is a string, then it specifies the encoding.